aroccon/MHIT36_mixedp/README.md

 The code relies on direct numerical simulation of Navier-Stokes equations coupled with a phase-field method (ACDI) for interface description.
 Tracking of Lagrangian particles (tracers) is also supported.
 The code parallerelization relies on the cuDecomp library.
+This a spin-off branch of the main code where the Poisson solver works in FP32.
+This makes the code more energy-efficient and decrease the communication overhead.

 ~~~text